 Listowel Ford is proud to have a strong community heritage and continue on the legacy of the original owner of Listowel Ford, Harvery Krotz.

-Harvey Krotz Ford was owned by the Krotz family, beginning with Harvey Krotz, for 50 years, from 1952 to 1992.
-The store was then owned by a number of other individuals and dealer groups before Brent Ravelle and Bill Bustard purchased the store in 2017.
+Harvey Krotz Ford was owned by the Krotz family, beginning with Harvey Krotz, for 40 years, from 1952 to 1992.
+The store was then owned by a number of other individuals and dealer groups before Brent Ravelle purchased the store in 2017.

 As a young man, Harvey worked long days (usually 12-13 hours) in a cheese factory.
 Before getting his days started, Harvey happily assisted his family with farm chores.
 As a teenager, Harvey took over his father’s farm, where he not only learned the tricks of the farm trade, but also honed his skills in appliance and insurance sales.